Countercurrent exchange

-Countercurrent exchange is a mechanism occurring in nature and mimicked in industry and engineering, in which there is a crossover of some property, usually heat or some chemical, between two flowing bodies flowing in opposite directions to each other.
+Countercurrent exchange is a mechanism between two flowing bodies flowing in opposite directions to each other, in which there is a transfer of some property, usually heat or some chemical.
 The flowing bodies can be liquids, gases, or even solid powders, or any combination of those.
 For example, in a distillation column, the vapors bubble up through the downward flowing liquid while exchanging both heat and mass.
+It occurs in nature and is mimicked in industry and engineering.
+It is a kind of exchange using counter flow arrangement.

 The maximum amount of heat or mass transfer that can be obtained is higher with countercurrent than co-current (parallel) exchange because countercurrent maintains a slowly declining difference or gradient (usually temperature or concentration difference).
 In cocurrent exchange the initial gradient is higher but falls off quickly, leading to wasted potential.
 For example, in the adjacent diagram, the fluid being heated (exiting top) has a higher exiting temperature than the cooled fluid (exiting bottom) that was used for heating.
 With cocurrent or parallel exchange the heated and cooled fluids can only approach one another.
 The result is that countercurrent exchange can achieve a greater amount of heat or mass transfer than parallel under otherwise similar conditions.